 This classic 6-night barge trip in France departs from and returns to Paris, and encompasses a stunning route that takes in the very best scenery and attractions of Northern Burgundy.
 Your home-from-home on the water is La Belle Epoque, which started life transporting logs from Burgundy to Paris.
 Today she tells a very different story, with deluxe amenities and décor providing a total luxury experience.

 The relaxed, refined nature of your journey belies the packed itinerary, but the beauty is that you can take on as many or as few shore excursions as you like.
 There’s a towpath that follows the route, so you can also cycle or walk through the many charming villages and towns.
-You’ll visit the UNESCO-listed Abbaye de Fontenay, enjoy a private Champagne tasting at the famous Domaine Laroche, marvel at the beauty of Château d’Ancy-le-Franc with its Renaissance art collection, and stroll through the enchanting village of Saint Vinnemer.
+You’ll visit the UNESCO-listed Abbaye de Fontenay, enjoy a private wine tasting at the famous Domaine Laroche, marvel at the beauty of Château d’Ancy-le-Franc with its Renaissance art collection, and stroll through the enchanting village of Saint Vinnemer.
 For the rest of your time you may simply wish to sunbathe on the on-board sun deck (complemented with a spa pool) – and who would blame you?

 Nivernais Canal & River Yonne

 This 6-night cruise aboard the L’Art de Vivre takes you on a journey back in time along the Nivernais Canal and the River Yonne, in Burgundy.
 This grand old lady is the oldest vessel in the European Waterways fleet and the on-board craftsmanship, traditions and elegance of times gone by make this an experience to remember.